 As you have now understood what is jumper wire?
 And why are they colored?
 Now you will learn about different types of jumper wires.

 There are mainly three types of jumper wires which are used in the electrical world.
 Following are the types of jumper wire:

 You cannot deny the importance of a resistor in an electrical network.
 A passive electrical component is a resistor whose basic function is to limit the flow of electrical current.
 Its resistance is measured in ohms.

-LED stands for Light Emitting Diodes.
+LED stands for Light-Emitting Diodes.
 You might have seen this in your appliances indicating on and off.
-In the same way, it plays an important role in Arduino Starter kit as well, you can control it through arduino.
-Also, Arduino has a built-in LED on 13 pin that is widely used to check the Arduino.
+In the same way, it plays an important role in the Arduino Starter kit as well, you can control it through Arduino.
+Also, Arduino has a built-in LED on 13 pins that is widely used to check the Arduino.

-Most of the Arduino boards supports printer cable while a few boards support micro USB cable.
-You can use printer cable for two reasons: to transfer the code to Arduino and to power up the Arduino board.
+Most of the Arduino boards support printer cables while a few boards support micro USB cable.
+You can use a printer cable for two reasons: to transfer the code to Arduino and to power up the Arduino board.

 In the meantime, I have provided you information about making your own starter kit rather than buying from the market.

-You can get these components and material from amazon within a week and get started.
+You can get these components and materials from amazon within a week and get started.